Your todo list:

 An excellent route with cracks of all sizes.
-It offers just about every crack technique and features some great jamming on the 3rd pitch finger crack.
+It offers just about every crack technique and features some great jamming, particularly on the 3rd pitch finger crack.

 This route links the original routes 'Crack of No Hope' - FA-Doug Robinson/Jay Jensen, and 'Wild Kingdom' - FA-Dean Hobbs/Andy Selters.
 This combination is the recommended way to go...

 Pitch 2: Climb up the short right-arching crack past broken blocks to a thin chimney on the right side of a large detached block.
-Tackle the next short off-width then left into the funky flare/V-groove to a tricky exit sequence (crux).
+Tackle the next short off-width then break left into the funky flare/V-groove to a tricky exit sequence (crux).
 Follow the easy low-angle chimney to its top then step down and left to belay on a ledge below the obvious left-facing corner.
 (5.10b)

 Pitch 3: Up the nice corner to the steep finger crack that leads up and right out of the corner.
-Pop over the lip (crux) following the crack out right, then back left to a short traverse around the arete to a short splitter hand crack.
+Pop over the lip (crux) following the crack out right, then back left to a short traverse around the arete to a short splitter thin-hands crack.
 Follow this up to a big ledge and belay at the base of the short and thin right-facing flake.
 (5.10c)

-Pitch 4: Up the flake (crux), then thru some 4th class scrambling to the big ledge below the true summit.
+Pitch 4: Up the flake (crux), then thru some scrambling to the big ledge below the true summit.
 Another short 4th class scramble will sit you on the top.
 (5.10b)